Renewing a Driver's License

 - We couldn't verify your Social Security number.
 (You must present proof of a valid Social Security number when you renew.
 A letter of ineligibility from the Social Security Administration and proof of legal presence in the United States will be accepted in lieu of a Social Security number when renewing a license.)

-When Renewing at a Branch Office:
+When Renewing at a Secretary of State branch office:

 - Bring your driver's license or other acceptable ID